Investors focus on retailers as wages rise

 A record 7.14 million open jobs are unfilled, and employers have been forced to boost wages to attract employees.

-Online retailer Amazon.com Inc (AMZN.O) said last month it would raise its minimum wage to $15 per hour for U.S. employees starting in November.
+Online retailer Amazon.com Inc said last month it would raise its minimum wage to $15 per hour for U.S. employees starting in November.

 Moreover, chances for a higher federal minimum wage increased this week as Democrats won control of the House of Representatives in congressional elections.

-McDonald’s Corp (MCD.N) Chief Financial Officer Kevin Ozan said on the company’s Oct.
-23 call with analysts: “There were a few pressures on margins this quarter.
-One was, I’ll say, overall labor pressures...”
+Among companies that have talked about the impact of higher wages, McDonald’s Corp Chief Financial Officer Kevin Ozan said on the company’s Oct.
+23 call with analysts that labor costs were among pressures on margins in the latest quarter.

-Among other companies that have talked about the impact of higher wages, Chipotle Mexican Grill (CMG.N) Chief Financial Officer John Hartung said in a conference call the company expects labor costs to keep rising in the fourth quarter, while Clorox Co (CLX.N) executives said wage inflation has been higher than anticipated.
+Chipotle Mexican Grill Chief Financial Officer John Hartung told analysts the company expects labor costs to keep rising in the fourth quarter, and Clorox Co executives said wage inflation has been higher than anticipated.

-Prison operator CoreCivic (CXW.N) also said increasing salaries and benefits were among costs that cut into third-quarter results.
+In addition, Clay Williams, president and chief executive of National Oilwell Varco, which reported quarterly revenue that missed expectations, said “steel and labor costs are continuing to rise, eroding margin gains from price increases across many of our businesses.”

 To be sure, the tax overhaul passed by Congress in late 2017 has helped companies offset a lot of extra expenses, and third-quarter S&P 500 profit growth is on track to be the highest since 2010.